-WASHINGTON — Senior law professors from The George Washington University Law School will join with officials from the Treasury Department , the IRS, a representative from the OECD and representatives of the tax authorities of foreign governments to discuss significant tax compliance and treaty issues at the 21st Annual Institute on Current Issues in International Taxation.
+WASHINGTON — Senior law professors from the George Washington University Law School will join with officials from the Treasury Department, the Internal Revenue Service and representatives of the tax authorities of foreign governments to discuss significant tax compliance and treaty issues at the 22nd Annual Institute on Current Issues in International Taxation.

 Those interested in attending can find out more about the topics, speakers and registration from the GWU Law School.